disikoX/go-not-safecli/README.md

 ## Installation

-To install and run the # go-not-safecli, follow these steps:
+To install and run go-not-safecli, follow these steps:

 ### Prerequisites

-- Docker
+- Go version 1.20 and above
-- Docker Compose
+- PostgreSQL

 ### Steps